platformsh/platformsh-docs/docs/src/development/sanitize-db.md

 Databases of live websites often contain personally identifiable information (PII) such as full names, mailing addresses, and phone numbers.
-To avoid any unauthorized access to PII on the development environment, you can sanitize the database.
+To ensure people reviewing the code changes can't access information they shouldn't, sanitize the database of any PII that it may contain.

 ## Before you begin